-Travel Excellence Ter and Conditions E OE
+Travel Excellence Ter s and Conditions E OE

-Travel Excellence son as an epent only and see not highly for any loss, demand, accident, delay or inconvenience consoid by the principal.
+Travel Excellence son as an agent only and are not liable for any loss, demage, accident, delay or inconvenience consed by the principal.
 On collection of your travel documents, you will be requested to sign a Form of Acceptance of the above conditions.
-A copy of the above conditions is available on request.
-All quotes are subject to availability and currency fluctuations are the time of payment.
+A copy of the above terms and conditions is available on request.
+All quotes are subject to availability and correspondent of the stock of th